 - Evenly distribute the forces in your bite through the replacement of missing teeth

-- Keep the remaining teeth in their original position
+- Keep the remaining and opposing teeth in their original position

 There are three main types of bridges: